jkool702/misc-public-scripts/timep.TO-DO.overview.md

 cmd 3
 ```

-3. collapsing loops (logic from previous implementation):
+collapsing loops (logic from previous implementation):

-a) pull out the LINENO and BASH_COMMAND from each log line and run this combination through sort -u to gert unique lineno+command combinations
+1. pull out the LINENO and BASH_COMMAND from each log line and run this combination through sort -u to gert unique lineno+command combinations
-b) loop through each unique lineno+command combination. for each unique combination, grep the log to find lines with both that lineno and that command. get a count of the number of grep matches, and pull the runtime out of each match and sum. then remove all but the 1st match from the log, and for that 1st match add the counter and  replace the runtime with the summed runtime.
+2. loop through each unique lineno+command combination. for each unique combination, grep the log to find lines with both that lineno and that command. get a count of the number of grep matches, and pull the runtime out of each match and sum. then remove all but the 1st match from the log, and for that 1st match add the counter and  replace the runtime with the summed runtime.